 Loghaven actively seeks to assemble diverse cohorts.
 Loghaven does not discriminate on the basis of race, age, religion, gender expression, sexual orientation, national origin, citizenship status, marital status, veteran status, medical conditions including HIV, or sensory, physical, or mental disability.

-July 11 – 22, 2022 (2 weeks for teaching artists and faculty artists at postsecondary level)
+July 8 – 22, 2024 (2 weeks for teaching artists and faculty artists at the university level)

 Application Timeline and Qualifications

-Applications will be accepted starting Tuesday, June 1, 2021, until Thursday, July 15, 2021, at midnight.
+Applications will be accepted annually starting June 1, until July 15, at midnight Eastern Time.
 Late applications will not be accepted.
-The application panel will meet in September, and applicants will be contacted by November 1, 2021.
+The application panel will meet in August and September, and applicants will be contacted by November 1.

 A national selection committee composed of artist peers and other arts professionals selects artists.
 Applicants are judged by the same criteria across disciplines.
 Panelists are looking for artistic excellence, defined by a depth of conceptual content, sustained impact, and boldness of vision.
 The panel seeks those with sophisticated technical knowledge, whether the applicant displays a high level of traditional skill or, conversely, subverts that knowledge in new or challenging ways.
 The panel values potential in emerging artists and evidence of commitment and evolution in more established or mid-career applicants.

 All applicants are required to submit two professional references.
 Please provide the name, contact information, and a very brief description of the nature of your professional relationship for each reference.
-References would be contacted by either email or phone and would not submit a formal letter.
+Loghaven contacts references only if the application advances.
+References would be contacted in the fall by either email or phone and would not submit a formal letter.

 Provide all submissions in English or accompanied by a translation.

 Submit two or three audio samples of representative work.
-Each should be no more than 30MB each and should be in MP3 format or in MP4 or MOV format or by Vimeo link.
+Each should be no more than 30MB each and should be in MP3 format or in MP4 or MOV format or by Vimeo or YouTube link.
+The work samples should total no more than fifteen minutes of video or audio.
 If available, please include a score submitted as a PDF.

 Submit two or three works totaling no more than fifteen minutes of video.
-Each work sample should be submitted in MP4 or MOV format or by Vimeo link.
+Each work sample should be submitted in MP4 or MOV format or by Vimeo or YouTube link.

 Submit eight to ten short poems or excerpts of poems.
 The total should not exceed 15 pages and should be in PDF format.